 Before scheduling an appointment for a second opinion, check with your insurer to see if they cover second opinions.
 If so, find out what restrictions are in place.
 Some health plans require a second opinion and will pay for it in full.
 Others will pay for it if you seek a second opinion from a specialist within their health care or insurance network.
 If you are in a position where you have to pay out-of-pocket for a second opinion, the cost will vary depending on which specialist you see and whether tests need to be done.

 This depends on your condition.
 In some cases, the doctor will want to conduct an independent exam and may order additional tests.
 Or, the doctor will be able to use the results that have already been collected to evaluate your condition, verify or disagree with the original diagnosis, and suggest a treatment plan for you.

-To minimize wasting time and resources, make arrangements to hand deliver test results and a copy of your medical record to the doctor before your appointment.
+Ask if the doctor has access to your electronic health record.
+If not, to minimize wasting time and resources, make arrangements to hand deliver test results and a copy of your medical record to the doctor before your appointment.

 This depends on you and the type of health insurance you have.
 If you would like to, you may be able to get treatment from the doctor who gave you a second opinion.
 Or, the specialist can guide the primary care physician on the treatment.

 Agency for Health Care Policy and Research

 American Medical Association

 Get a second opinion.
 Johns Hopkins Pathology website.
 Available at: http://pathology.jhu.edu/department/services/secondopinion.cfm.
 Accessed July 31, 2017.